vamsi4698/CICD-Practice/README.md

 # CICD-Practice
-Testing AKS deployment through this pipeline.
+Testing AKS deployment through this pipeline.This is for practice purpose.